-The coordinate system is oriented such that the x-axis points cross-valley (normal to the valley axis) and the y-axis is along-valley (aligned with the valley axis).
-The horizontal wind components, u and v, are defined accordingly.
-The left hand side of this equation is the overall heating rate.
-The terms on the right hand side are heating (cooling) due to cross-valley advection of potential temperature, along-valley advection, vertical advection, subfilter-scale turbulent heat flux divergence (T) and radiation flux divergence (R).
-For greater readability, 'subfilter-scale turbulence' is henceforth simply referred to as 'turbulence'.
-The overall heating rate, total advection, T and Rare directly obtained from the model, and the individual advection components in the valley coordinate system are calculated from the output fields of velocity and potential temperature.
+The coordinate system is oriented such that the x axis points cross valley (normal to the valley axis) and the y axis is along valley (aligned with the valley axis).
+The horizontal wind components u and v are defined accordingly.
+The left-hand side of this equation is the overall heating rate.
+The terms on the right-hand side are heating (cooling) resulting from the cross-valley advection of potential temperature, along-valley advection, vertical advection, sub-filter-scale turbulent heat flux divergence T, and radiation flux divergence R. For greater readability, "sub-filter-scale turbulence" is henceforth simply referred to as "turbulence."
+The overall heating rate, total advection, T, and R are directly obtained from the model, and the individual advection components in the valley coordinate system are calculated from the output fields of velocity and potential temperature.

-Fig. 10a shows the profiles of the heating (cooling) contribution terms of Eq.
+Figure 10a shows the profiles of the heating (cooling) contribution terms of Eq.
 (1) on the late morning of 21 August.
-The profiles are averaged over 90 minutes (centered at 0945 UTC) over the valley floor width in slice 'S150' (shown in Fig. 1b; 'S' refers to the location of the slice in the southern valley half, and '150' to data with horizontal grid spacing of 150 m).
+The profiles are averaged over 90 min (centered at 0945 UTC) over the valley floor width in slice S150 (shown in Fig. 1b; "S" refers to the location of the slice in the southern valley half, and "150" refers to data with a horizontal grid spacing of 150 m).
 The individual contributions of the three advection components in the valley coordinate system are shown in Fig. 10b.
-Radiation flux divergence is not plotted, as its contribution to the total heat budget was found to be negligibly small.
+Radiation flux divergence is not plotted, because its contribution to the total heat budget was found to be negligibly small.
 It can be seen that the valley atmosphere experiences a net warming over the whole valley depth and up to about 2500 m.
 The warming is almost entirely due to vertical advection, apart from the lowest 100 m where turbulent heat flux divergence is the dominant heating source.
-The net heating rate has its maximum $(5 \cdot 10^{-4} K s^{-1})$ close to the ground.
-On the mornings of the 22nd and the 25th of August, the profiles of the heat budget components reveal the same behavior (not shown).
-Analogous calculations have been carried out in a second slice in the northern half of the valley ('N150', see Fig. 1b), yielding equivalent results (not shown).
-This is not surprising, because the different circulation patterns illustrated in Fig. 8 are not yet established in the late morning, i.e. S150 and N150 are characterized by similar flow conditions.
+The net heating rate has its maximum $(5 \times 10^{-4} \text{ K s}^{-1})$ close to the ground.
+On the mornings of 22 and 25 August, the profiles of the heat budget components reveal the same behavior (not shown).
+Analogous calculations have been carried out in a second slice in the northern half of the valley (N150; see Fig. 1b), yielding equivalent results (not shown).
+This fact is not surprising, because the different circulation patterns illustrated in Fig. 8 are not yet established in the late morning; that is, S150 and N150 are characterized by similar flow conditions.